The Pull: Plot

 The Sons realize that the Mayans and Nordics are allied, and that war is imminent.
 However, Clay and Tig are worried about Jax's commitment to a gang war.
 Jax assures them that he is fully committed to SAMCRO, but also voices his worries over violence destroying the club.
 Clay decides to call in Sons leaders from Washington, Utah and Nevada in a bid to wipe out the Mayans.
 Meanwhile, the stolen ambulance is used to bring Cameron to the clubhouse for medical treatment.
 Jax says he will get medical supplies from Tara while Chibs, a former British Army medic, will perform the surgery to remove the bullet.

 Jax picks up the medical supplies from Tara's house.
-After he leaves, Kohn emerges from Tara's bathroom and coerces her into having sex with him.
-At the earliest opportunity, however, she reaches for his gun and shoots him in the stomach.
-She calls Jax for help.
-When he arrives, he explains to Tara that Kohn will go to prison for this attack but he will probably come back when he is released.
-However, when the injured Kohn taunts Tara by calling her a "biker slut", Jax shoots him in the head with his own gun.
-Tara and Jax then make love while Kohn's iPod plays the Andy Williams song "Can't Get Used to Losing You" again and again.
-Meanwhile, back at the clubhouse, Tig and Opie prepare SAMCRO for war by gathering weapons.
+After he leaves, Kohn, having entered the house undetected, emerges from Tara's bathroom and coerces her into having sex with him.
+Tara plays along and, at the earliest opportunity, reaches for his gun and shoots him in the stomach before calling Jax for help.
+When Jax arrives, he assures Tara that Kohn will go to prison, though he will probably come back after being released.
+The injured Kohn taunts Tara by calling her a "biker slut" and Jax furiously shoots him in the head with his own gun.
+Tara and Jax then make love on the bed, Kohn's corpse lying on the floor nearby as his iPod repeatedly plays the Andy Williams song "Can't Get Used to Losing You".
+Meanwhile, back at the clubhouse, Tig and Opie prepare SAMCRO for war by readying their guns.